The bat Personality

-This is a decidedly nonconformist creature, for as an airborne personality, the bat tends to look down at the conventions of the ground animals.
+Bats are decidedly nonconformist creatures and -- as airborne personalities -- tend to look down at the conventional goings-on of ground animals.
 And yet, since it is not a true bird and has not mastered the art of smooth controlled flight, it often appears awkward in social situations (hence the phrase "acting batty").
-But as compensation for this social ungainliness, many bat personalities sport a built-in radar which enables them to intuitively read the motivations of others.
+But as compensation for this social ungainliness, many bat personalities sport a built-in radar which enable them to intuitively read the motivations of others.

 Spotting a Bat Personality

 Identifying bat personalities is not difficult.
-Being nocturnal creatures, they come alive at night and can be spotted in underground clubs or dimly lit bars.
-They prefer the sanctuary of dark clothing and dark corners, and you'll never see a bat sporting a heavy tan.
-These are intelligent, spiritual, creative individuals who use their full range of senses (other than their poor eyesight) to carefully navigate their way through life.
+These nocturnal creatures come alive at night and can be spotted in underground clubs or dimly lit bars.
+Bats prefer the sanctuary of dark clothing and dark corners, and you'll never see a bat sporting a heavy tan.
+These are intelligent, spiritual, and creative individuals who use their full range of senses (other than poor eyesight) to artfully navigate their way through life.

-Bats have a habit of flitting in and out of social situations, swooping down to interact briefly with others before quickly flying off to resume their bat lives.
-Unassertive and aloof, they'll take flight at the first hint of a confrontation to seek comfort in their personal spaces, generally decorated in unusual but expressive ways.
+Bats have a habit of flitting in and out of social situations -- swooping down to interact briefly with others before quickly flying off to resume their bat lives.
+Unassertive and aloof, they'll take flight at the first hint of a confrontation to seek comfort in their personal spaces, which are generally decorated in unusual and expressive ways.

 The Bat's Secret Weapon

-A sixth sense gives bats a number of advantages in their work, and their insightful nature enables them to understand others better than they understand themselves.
-This intuitiveness makes bats excellent psychiatrists, psychologists, social workers and palm readers.
-They respond poorly to direction however, and function best as a sole practitioners in their own business.
-Preferring to work at night and sleep by day, a bat's job must be flexible enough to accommodate these unusual hours.
-A creative streak often finds them in the design and architectural fields, and their unique relationship with dark caves makes you a natural archeologist or spelunker.
+The bats’ sixth sense gives them a number of advantages in the workplace, and their insightful natures enable them to understand others better than they understand themselves.
+Their intuitiveness makes bats excellent psychiatrists, psychologists, social workers and palm readers.
+Bats respond poorly to direction, however, and function best as sole practitioners running their own businesses.
+Preferring to work at night while sleeping by day, the bat's job must be flexible enough to accommodate their unusual sleep schedule.
+Their creative streak often finds them in the design and architectural fields and their unique relationship with dark caves makes them natural archeologists or spelunkers.

 Although the bat's spiritual side is always on display, they are not overly emotional.
-Because of their unusual and sometimes awkward approach to life they can sometimes have difficulty finding companions.
-However, bats respond well to anyone who shares their philosophical perspective, and they love spending long hours in deep conversation.
-Once they have successfully located a partner, bats prove to be both dependable and committed companions.
+Due to their unusual -- and sometimes awkward -- approach to life, they can sometimes have difficulty finding companions, but will respond to anyone who shares their philosophical perspective.
+Bats love spending long hours in deep conversation, and when they’ve successfully located a partner, they prove to be both dependable and committed companions.